yashbakliwal01/FoodApp/README.md

 # FoodApp
-A Spring Boot application with RESTful API for managing food items.
+The FoodApp project is a comprehensive REST API application developed using Spring Boot.
+It includes basic authentication and CRUD operations for managing food items.
+Key features include endpoints for logging in, retrieving, creating, updating, and deleting food items, with detailed response handling and validation